ENQUIRE NOW

 Self-reflection and improvement

-The Huili Academic Scholarship requires of its recipients a consistent proven track record of academic performance.
-Nini's academic performance is readily apparent in such honours as Huili's Academic Award for English Social Studies.
+The Hiba Academic Scholarship requires of its recipients a consistent proven track record of academic performance.
+Nini's academic performance is readily apparent in such honours as Hiba's Academic Award for English Social Studies.

 Outstanding grades come relatively easy for Nini as well, but she continues to engage in the kind of self-reflection that facilitates constant improvement.

 After graduating from a local primary school, Nini set high standards for herself.
 She was eager to take on the challenge of a top-quality bilingual education.
 She wanted to enjoy the benefits of an open learning environment.
-This was why she wanted to enrol at Huili School Shanghai.
+This was why she wanted to enrol at Hiba Academy Shanghai.

 Over the past two and a half years, she has experienced how immersive bilingual education improves her language abilities.
 It heightens her appreciation for other cultures and prepares her to be a global citizen.

-She has a talent for self-expression and has applied it to Huili's English debate competition.
+She has a talent for self-expression and has applied it to Hiba's English debate competition.
 In the process, she improved her English oracy and logic skills.
-These skills have also served her well in Huili's mock court CCA programme, in which she has learned to analyse events from multiple perspectives through the presentation of cases on behalf of both the plaintiff and the defendant.
+These skills have also served her well in Hiba's mock court CCA programme, in which she has learned to analyse events from multiple perspectives through the presentation of cases on behalf of both the plaintiff and the defendant.

 Nini says the HATS (Highly Attainment and Talented Students) programme was the most stimulating activity she took part in last semester.